TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/creating_abilities.md

 >   _If you've spent at least two periods of downtime each day observing them,_ you better understand their mannerisms.
 You automatically pass as them when interacting with all but their closest friends.

-## Creating Multiple types of Ability Points
+## Creating multiple types of ability points

 Characters don't necessarily have one source of powers.
 A magical blade fighter that uses their _mana_ to use abilities related to their magic power might also have _flourishes_ that they use to perform abilities related to their sword mastery.
 A cyborg psychic might have both _ammunition_ for their arsenal of weapons and _psi points_.
 An inventor may have any number of different ability points, each representative of their different inventions.

 You can give your character an additional type of ability points whenever you would increase the number of ability points you have.
 Instead of increasing the number of ability points you have, just create a new pool of two ability points of the new type.
 When you can increase the number of ability points you have, you only gain that many ability points in total-- you must choose which of your types of ability points increase.

-## Customizing Ability Points
+## Customizing ability points

 If you're feeling particularly creative, you may want your abilities to be powered by something other than a pool of points.
 They could be powered by a pool of dice, a set of leveled slots, or a deck of cards that does something different depending on what card you draw.
 If you or your GM have a creative idea for how you want to power your character's abilities, go for it.